Length: 3 Days

 Briefing Skills and Techniques

-Visual aids can also dramatize, amplify or clarify the points you are trying to express verbally and can attract the panel members’ interests.
-However, there are things to keep in mind when using visuals, such as:
+Visual aids can dramatize, amplify or clarify the points leaders attempt to express verbally and can attract the panel members’ interests.
+They can also make a briefing more memorable.

 Briefing Skills and Techniques Course By Tonex